ImranR98/Backdraft/Notes.md

   - See if it makes more sense to move the logic in User model static functions into the controllers.
   - Go through all code so far, see if anything else needs changing.
 Everything should be where it makes the most sense to be.
 Deduplicate code, separate concerns, think of future extensibility.
 - [x] Test again to ensure changes have not introduced new bugs.
-- [x] Implement a `/reset-password` endpoint that also optionally revokes all refresh tokens.
+- [x] Implement a `/change-password` endpoint that also optionally revokes all refresh tokens.
 Test it.
 - [x] Replace the hardcoded token secret and DB URI with environment variables.
-- [ ] Update `README.md` with a breakdown of project structure, explaining the 3 layers (DB, controllers, routes) and anything else.
+- [x] Update `README.md` with a breakdown of project structure, explaining the 3 layers (DB, controllers, routes) and anything else.
+- [ ] Implement a `/change-email` endpoint and test it.
 - [ ] Look into unit-testing.
 This line is vague as I have no idea what it entails.
+Tentative.
 - [ ] Look into logging.
 Line is vague for similar reasons as above.
-- [ ] Update `README.md` as needed.
+Tentative.
+- [ ] Decide whether to implement email verification and forgot password functionality.
+This one is a PITA; tentative.